Inspiration doesn’t always hit when you need it.

 This is a highly targeted type of ad and it should be something that your target audience would immediately understand.

-Type of brand awareness ad that uses any form of press the product has received to create trust.
+Type of brand awareness ad that uses any form of press the product catalog has received to create trust.
 This can be done by displaying publication logos and quotes.

 If not, no worries.